 Include the document currency, the document date, and the terms of payment.
 The item part of the document contains data describing the materials or services ordered.
 You can

 maintain additional information for each item (for example, delivery schedules or item-based text).
-In a purchase order, you can procure materials or services for all plants attached to your purchasing
+In a purchase order, you can procure materials or services for all plants attached to your purchasing organization.

 For large volumes of data new screens are available in which the data is represented in table format.